Find Free Madison County IL Public Records (Lookup Resource)

 The Illinois Department of Health also allows citizens to order birth certificates and death certificates.
 Persons interested in obtaining birth or certificates can order one in several different ways:

-• Complete application for death record or application for birth record
+• Complete the application for a death record or application for a birth record

 • Pay fees: Death certificate $19 (long form certified), $10 uncertified; Birth certificate $15 (long form certified), $10 uncertified

-• Mail application with government issued photo ID to the Illinois Department of Public Health, or fax application to 217.523.2648
+• Mail the application with government-issued photo ID to the Illinois Department of Public Health, or fax the application to 217.523.2648

 • Order birth and death certificates online through VitalChek